algorithmica-org/en/b-tree.md

 }
 ```

-It is ~30% slower (which is still good, because `std::lower_bound` is still ~600% slower), but it saves you from rewriting the comparator with SIMD by hand, which in most cases is totally doable, but requires some effort.
+It is ~30% slower (which is still quite good, because `std::lower_bound` is ~600% slower), but it saves you from rewriting the comparator with SIMD by hand, which in most cases is totally doable, but requires some effort.